Pola de Somiedo: Foundation of La Pola

 In 1269 by royal decision.
 Alfonso X promoted and encouraged the creation of "pueblas" or "polas" (small villages in Spanish) and one of them was the Somiedo.

 21st century

-It is the capital of the municipality of Somiedo, and as such is the headquarters of the Natural Park.
+It is the capital of the municipality of Somiedo, and as such is the headquarters of the Somiedo Natural Park.
 After leaving the village and heading to Urria, you can see the Museum of Ethnology, a very interesting museum in its particular topic.